Main content start

 Students in coterminal Master's programs should refer to this link for detailed information on tuition assessment and Undergraduate vs. Graduate status.
 Coterm students who are eligible and opt to change to the graduate coterminal student group and are assessed the applicable graduate tuition rate will receive the relevant tuition allowance.

 Graders are paid hourly and do not receive any tuition allowance.
-Hourly grading rate for 2023-24 Academic Year is $25 per hour.
+Hourly grading rate for 2025-26 is $25/hour.